jason358ma/PieCentral/shepherd/flask_server_and_ui_readme.md

 # Client-side JS modifications

-Receiving a message from the server:
+## Receiving a message from the server
+Register an event handler to a specific callback using socket.on:
 ```javascript
 socket.on('server-to-ui-message-event-name', function(data) {
     //do stuff